yahavz100/FlightGear-Android-App/README.md

 # FlightGear Simulator Android App
 ## Intro
-This project is my implementation of an android application, which controlls remotely the FlightGear Simulator, based on MVVM architectural pattern.
+This project is my implementation of an android application, which controls remotely the FlightGear Simulator, based on MVVM architectural pattern.
 As a participant in Advanced Programming course at the University of Bar Ilan.

 ![alt text](InstallationAndPreview/Capture.JPG) ![alt text](InstallationAndPreview/Capture2.JPG)